Princely Abbey of Fulda: Carolingian period

 In the mid-8th century, Saint Boniface commissioned Saint Sturm to establish a larger church than any other founded by Boniface.
 In January 744, Saint Sturm selected an unpopulated plot along the Fulda River, and shortly after obtained rights to the land.
 The foundation of the monastery dates to March 12, 744.
 Sturm travelled to notable monasteries of Italy, such as that of Monte Cassino, for inspiration in creating a monastery of such grand size and splendor.
-Boniface was proud of Fulda, and he would obtain autonomy for the monastery from the bishops of the area by appealing to Pope Zachary for placement directly under the Holy See in 751.
-Boniface would be entombed at Fulda following his martyrdom in 754 in Frisia, as per his request, creating a destination for pilgrimage in Germany and increasing its holy significance.
-Saint Sturm would be named the first abbot of the newly established monastery, and would lead Fulda through a period of rapid growth.
+Boniface was proud of Fulda, and he obtained autonomy for the monastery from the bishops of the area by appealing to Pope Zachary for placement directly under the Holy See in 751.
+Boniface was entombed at Fulda following his martyrdom in 754 in Frisia, as per his request, creating a destination for pilgrimage in Germany and increasing its holy significance.
+Saint Sturm was named the first abbot of the newly established monastery, and led Fulda through a period of rapid growth.

 The monks of Fulda practiced many specialized trades, and much production took place in the monastery.
-Production of manuscripts increased the size of the library of Fulda, while skilled craftsmen produced many goods that would make monastery a financially wealthy establishment.
-As Fulda grew, members of the monastery would move from the main building and establish villages in the outlying territories to connect with non-monastery members.
-They would establish themselves based on trade and agriculture, while still remaining connected to the monastery.
-Together, the monks of Fulda would create a substantial library, financially stable production, and an effective centre for education.
+Production of manuscripts increased the size of the library of Fulda, while skilled craftsmen produced many goods that made the monastery a financially wealthy establishment.
+As Fulda grew, members of the monastery moved from the main building and established villages in the outlying territories to connect with non-monastery members.
+They established themselves based on trade and agriculture, while still remaining connected to the monastery.
+Together, the monks of Fulda created a substantial library, financially stable production, and an effective centre for education.
 In 774, Carloman placed Fulda under his direct control to ensure its continued success.
 Fulda was becoming an important cultural center to the Carolingian Empire, and Carloman hoped to ensure the continued salvation of his population through the religious activity of Fulda.